Camp Crooked Lane

 Crooked Lane has opportunities for activities that give girls a new interest in and admiration for the outdoor world.
-Creeking, pond studies, hiking, and canoeing are just a few of the opportunities that girls have at Crooked Lane.
+Creeking, pond studies, hiking, archery, challenge course and canoeing are just a few of the opportunities that girls have at Crooked Lane.
 Please see the latest issue of myGSOH for information about upcoming programs.

 Crooked Lane is the only Girl Scouts of Ohio’s Heartland camp facility that has a Sprayground.
 The Sprayground is open Memorial Day through Labor Day.
 It is open to camping troops and program participants.